Beyond traditional backlinks

 - Establishes topical relevance within the industry

-Citation consistency might sound boring, but it’s the backbone of local SEO success.
-And here’s where modern directories really shine – they’ve become the guardians of data accuracy across the web.
+Citation consistency might sound dull, but it holds up local SEO success.
+And this is where modern directories earn their keep: they’ve become the guardians of accurate data across the web.

 You know what’s frustrating?
-When a business has different phone numbers listed across various platforms.
+A business with different phone numbers listed on different platforms.
 Maybe the area code changed, or someone made a typo years ago.
-These inconsistencies create confusion for both search engines and customers.
-Modern directories have stepped up to solve this problem through sophisticated data management systems.
+Those mismatches confuse both search engines and customers.
+Modern directories have stepped in to fix this through solid data management.

-According to Seobility’s research on local link building, citation consistency can impact up to 25% of local pack rankings.
-That’s huge!
-But it’s not just about having the same name, address, and phone number everywhere.
+Seobility’s research on local link building found that citation consistency can affect up to 25% of local pack rankings.
+That’s a lot.
+But it isn’t only about having the same name, address, and phone number everywhere.

 Myth: “NAP consistency is all that matters for citations.”

-Reality: Modern citation signals include business hours, service areas, payment methods, amenities, and even COVID-19 safety measures.
-Comprehensive consistency across all data points strengthens your local presence.
+Reality: Citation signals now include business hours, service areas, payment methods, amenities, and even COVID-19 safety measures.
+Consistency across all of these data points strengthens your local presence.

 - Automated consistency checking across multiple data points